 About the Project

 This project will improve almost seven miles of Route 7 between Reston Avenue and Jarrett Valley Drive, including widening the road from four to six lanes, adding 10-foot wide shared-use paths on both sides and making major intersection improvements along the corridor.
+A typical roadway section after the completion of the improvements is shown below.

 These improvements will increase capacity, improve safety and traffic flow, and enhance mobility for cyclists and pedestrians - all in conformity with Fairfax County’s Comprehensive Plan.